 26. Newbury Street

 Newbury Street is located in the Back Bay area of Boston, MA.
 It’s a popular shopping, dining, and entertainment district in Boston.
-Here, you’ll find tons of local boutiques and eateries and some great chain stores while you’re here.
+Here, you’ll find tons of local boutiques and eateries and some great chain stores.
+We personally didn’t have the time to stop, but these places were recommended to me by Boston locals: Pavement Coffeehouse, Saltie Girl, and The Friendly Toast.

-How Many Days Do You Need to Visit Boston?
+How Many Days Should I Spend Boston?

 Where Should I Stay in Boston?